 I love raspberries.
 Of course, I love raspberries with a lot of other ingredients or foods, but raspberries just seem to make everything taste better.
 Just think of raspberry sweet rolls and raspberry turnovers or how about raspberry oat bars!
 See all amazingly delicious and they all have raspberries!

 These raspberry lemon muffins are one of my favorites (I think I actually say that about every muffin!)
 The lemon adds the perfect brightness to these muffins.
 Both lemon zest and lemon juice are added to the batter.

-As delicious as these muffins taste, there is actually one drawback to these muffins…you really can't eat them straight out of the oven.
-The raspberries are mushy when they are warm.
+As delicious as these muffins taste, there is actually one drawback to these muffins - you really can't eat them straight out of the oven.
+The raspberries are mushy when they are hot.
 You need to wait until they are cooled before they are perfect.
-Even removing them from the muffin tin too soon can prove to be disastrous.
+Trust me, it's all worth the wait.

-Either fresh or frozen raspberries can be used for this recipe.
+Use fresh or frozen raspberries

 - Do not thaw raspberries